Codiekitty.com

 The player is the game's true villain.

-The player is the game's true ALL RIGHT, TOBY, I FUCKING GET IT.
+The player is the game's true ALL RIGHT, TOBY, I FUCKING GET IT, GOD.

 "You realize 'The player is the game's true villain and even pacifist players are self-aware control freaks' is a fan theory and could totally be wrong, right?"